pulkitgpt1234/pulkitgpt1234/README.md

 - 👋 Hi, I’m @pulkitgpt1234
 - My name is Pulkit Gupta
-- I'm An undergrad final year student
+- I'm currenlty working as a Jr. Software Engineer in InTimeTec
+- my role is .NET Developer
-- 👀 I’m interested in Problem Solving and Android development
+- 👀 I’m interested in Problem Solving and web development using React and Node.js
-- 🌱 I’m currently learning Android development using Kotlin
-- - I'm good at Data Structures and Algorithms using C/C++
+- - I'm very good at Data Structures and Algorithms using C++/C
-- 💞️ I’m looking to collaborate on Open Source SDK's of android
 - 📫 Reach me on pulkitgpt1234@gmail.com

 <!---